 Business ethics seeks a reflective consideration of all elements of business conduct and decisions made within an organization.

-In a climate of near-total globalization, each decision a business makes may create consequences not only beyond their community, but beyond their continent.
+In a climate of near-total globalization, each decision a business makes may create consequences not only beyond its community, but beyond its continent.
 New issues in trust, sustainability, rights, social justice and fairness arise every day.
 It is only through careful consideration of choices and practices that we, as a global society, can move forward without harming others.
-At every juncture, there is more to be gained and more to lost than ever before.
+At every juncture, there is more to be gained and more to be lost than ever before.

-Put simply, the Institute is an educational center focused on furthering the message that ethics are important, with an emphasis on business and professional ethics.
-The IBPE strives to facilitate ethical deliberation and stir the moral conscience of three main constituents: students, business professionals and the Chicago community.
+IBPE is an educational center focused on furthering the message that ethics are important, with an emphasis on business and professional ethics.
+The Institute strives to facilitate ethical deliberation and stir the moral conscience of three main constituents: students, business professionals and the Chicago community.
 Teaching students ethical practices and inspiring them to become courageous leaders through teaching, guest lectures and other student-focused activities is fundamental to our mission at DePaul University.
 We serve as a resource to Chicago-area business organizations and leaders, by not only publishing materials on ethical decision-making in business, but also providing opportunities to meet and exchange ideas.
-Finally, and this is somewhat unique to our Institute, we work to catalyze the for-profit sector to incorporate Vincentian values of charity and poverty alleviation through active engagement in the community, both locally and globally.
-This may take shape in the form of a television series on poverty and poverty alleviation; an online microfinance loan website serving the poor in Haiti; case studies, community presentations, articles and texts, and various other forms of communication; and hands-on involvement — the opportunities are endless.
+Finally, and this is somewhat unique to our Institute, we work to catalyze the for-profit sector to incorporate Vincentian values through active engagement in the community, both locally and globally.
+This may take shape in the form of case studies, community presentations, articles and texts, and various other forms of communication; and hands-on involvement — the opportunities are endless.

-The IBPE is one of the few ethics institutes to be actively engaged in poverty alleviation initiatives, together with for-profit and non-profit, public and private organizations.
 The Institute boasts world-renowned faculty experts in the field of business ethics, who offer a high-level, yet pragmatic, approach to effective decision-making for business leaders.
-Ethics training is integrated at the undergraduate and graduate levels in a methodical, consistent manner, emphasized in IBPE's popular Ethics Across the Curricula Program for DePaul faculty and staff.
+Ethics training is integrated at the undergraduate and graduate levels in a methodical, consistent manner, emphasized in IBPE's popular Ethics Across the Curriculum Program for DePaul faculty and staff.

 In 1981, under the leadership of Br.
-Leo Ryan, then Dean of the College of Commerce and in partnership with the Liberal Arts and Social Sciences IBPE was founded as a university-focused organization.
-Today, the IBPE has an expanded outreach not just to the university, but also to the professional compliance and ethics community, businesses and business professionals in Chicago, and national and international organizations.
-The Institute's work continues to be supported by the College of Liberal Arts and Social Sciences Driehaus College of Business.
-Led by several of the nation's leading business ethics scholars, the IBPE strives to bring the broad knowledge base of academic research to life, helping business leaders resolve a growing number of real-world ethical and compliance challenges.
+Leo Ryan, then Dean of the College of Commerce and in partnership with the College of Liberal Arts and Social Sciences, IBPE was founded as a university-focused organization.
+Today, the Institute has an expanded outreach to the professional compliance and ethics community, businesses and business professionals in Chicago, and national and international organizations.
+IBPE's work continues to be supported by the College of Liberal Arts and Social Sciences and the Driehaus College of Business.
+Led by several of the nation's leading business ethics scholars, the Institute strives to bring the broad knowledge base of academic research to life, helping business leaders resolve a growing number of real-world ethical and compliance challenges.